 4. Reflectly

 Reflectly is another Flutter app.
 It’s an AI-powered journaling software that blends positive psychology, cognitive behavioral therapy, and meditation to assist users in managing stress on a daily basis, eradicating unfavorable ideas, and maintaining an optimistic outlook.
 It allows you to manage your mental health and communicate your feelings.
+The journaling app Reflectly is another famous example; the team famously migrated their app from React Native to Flutter to achieve the level of UI polish and animation performance their brand required, a testament to Flutter’s strength in this area.

 How Mature are React Native and Flutter – Their History